Railsreactor/provision/README.md

 ### Server

 1. Set up an IP address, roles and packages in `nodes.yml`.
-You can use an example for this `cp nodes.yml.example nodes.yml`
+You can use an example for this `cp nodes.yml.example nodes.yml`.
+It contains all the options available.
-1. Run provision to set up deployer user and automatic upgrades `STAGE=setup ruby provision.rb`
+1. Run setup stage to set up deployer user and automatic security upgrades `STAGE=setup ruby provision.rb`
-1. Run provision `ruby provision.rb`
+1. Provision your server `ruby provision.rb`

 ### Vagrant